jagandecapri/tqsim-cpp/README.md

 Engineering improvements can be done to parallelize random number generation which takes the most time when program is profiled.

-Potentially bigger improvement can be done by using better data structures.
+Potentially bigger improvement can be done by using better data structures as quoted from the paper:

+> it is important to note that this method does not guarantee
+> a reduction in computational complexity since the size of the braid generator grows exponentially with the number
+> of anyons